MatthewC22/LockIT/README.md

 # LockIt Password Manager

-#### Password Manager for Desktop and Mobile
+#### Password Manager for Desktop

-Our groups project is to build a Password Manager that runs as a native Python application on either desktop and on your mobile device (cross-platform).
+Our groups project is to build a Password Manager that runs as a Python application on desktop.

 This app will use the AES 256 encryption standard to encrypt data.

 You can install the latest version of Python 3 [here](https://www.python.org/downloads/)